Keysign-Wallet/Keysign/README.md

 -   Google Chrome (or Chromium Based Browsers): [Find It here](https://chrome.google.com/webstore/detail/keysign/icgabofdocpmhlcamjijifghkijnccbo)
 -   Firefox: [Find It here](https://addons.mozilla.org/en-US/firefox/addon/keysign)

+### Contributors:

+Clone the repository by `git clone https://github.com/Keysign-Wallet/keysign.git` in the command line.

+-   Google Chrome: Open up `chrome://extensions` and make sure to toggle "Developer Mode" on.
+Click on `Load Unpacked Extension` and navigate to the cloned directory.
+-   Firefox: Open `about:debugging` and go to "This Firefox".
+Click on `Load Temporary Addon` and navigate to the cloned directory.

 ## Features

 The Key sign extension includes the following features: